telerik/ajax-docs/controls/grid/functionality/filtering/overview.md

 * If the user enters **[some_value][ ][some_other_value]** and hits [**Enter**] key, the grid will automatically use the **Between**filter function

->note To define a default filter function to be applied when you press the [Enter] key from the keyboard (when no shortcuts are used), use the **CurrentFilterFunction** property of the respective grid column.
+> To define a default filter function applied when you press the [Enter] key from the keyboard (when no shortcuts are used), use the **CurrentFilterFunction** property of the respective grid column.
->

 ## Using the ItemCommand event with filters